AWS Certification Guide [2026]: Which One to Get First

 The AWS Cloud Practitioner (CLF-C02) is the right first cert if you are completely new to cloud — you have never used AWS, Azure, or GCP in any professional capacity and your current role is non-technical or adjacent to technical work.

-What it does NOT test: how to actually configure any of these services, how to write Terraform or CloudFormation, how to troubleshoot networking issues, or any hands-on skills.
+What it does NOT test: how to configure any of these services, how to write Terraform or CloudFormation, how to troubleshoot networking issues, or any hands-on skills.
 The exam tests whether you know what services exist and what they are for — not whether you can use them.

 Study timeline: 4-6 weeks at 1 hour per day.
 The exam is 65 questions in 90 minutes.
 Pass score is 700/1000.
 Most candidates who study consistently pass on their first attempt.
+Recommended resources: AWS Skill Builder (free), Adrian Cantrill's CLF-C02 course ($40), Tutorials Dojo practice exams ($15).

 AWS Solutions Architect Associate: The Workhorse Cert